My Pal, the King: Plot

-Tom Reed's (Tom Mix) famous traveling Wild West show performs in Alvonia, a small European country, where the child king, ten year old Charles V (Mickey Rooney), neglects his duties because of his interest in the show.
-After a discussion with Tom, Charles decides that he should treat his subjects fairly, which does not please Count De Mar (James Kirkwood) who has been in control of the country and wants to tax the people heavily.
-He plots with the Dowager Queen (Clarissa Selwynne) to kidnap Charles and his tutor, Dr. Lorenz (Wallis Clark), and throws them in a dungeon, and suggests to Lorenz that he kill Charles and then kill himself.
-Tom learns from Charles' aunt, Princess Elsa (Noel Francis) that the king is missing, and Tom manages to track him to the fortress where the king is imprisoned.
+Tom Reed's famous traveling Wild West show performs in Alvonia, a small European country, where the child king, ten year old Charles V, neglects his duties because of his interest in the show.
+After a discussion with Tom, Charles decides that he should treat his subjects fairly, which does not please Count De Mar who has been in control of the country and wants to tax the people heavily.
+He plots with the Dowager Queen to kidnap Charles and his tutor, Dr. Lorenz, and throws them in a dungeon, and suggests to Lorenz that he kill Charles and then kill himself.
+Tom learns from Charles' aunt, Princess Elsa that the king is missing, and Tom manages to track him to the fortress where the king is imprisoned.
 Tom's cowboys and the count's men fight, and the count ends up drowning to death.
 Tom then rescues the king and his tutor, and Charles promises to always treat his people well.